YOU CAN'T FIGHT THE WORLD-- ALONE--AND HOPE TO WIN.

-In the photo on the left, Anita Bryant is the second one on the left and I'm the second one on the right.
-Anita and I competed against each other for the title of Miss America but, it was a friendly competition.
+Anita Bryant and I competed against each other for the title of Miss America but, it was a friendly competition.
 The next year, when the two of us returned to the Pageant as featured entertainers, we were also roommates.

-I never questioned why we seemed to “fit” as friends….there was just something about us that “mesh”.
+I never questioned why we seemed to “fit” as friends but---there was just something about us that “connected”.
 When the Pageant ended, we hugged and promised to keep-in-touch.
 By this time, Anita was on the fast-track to stardom.
-She had won the Arthur Godfrey talent show, signed a recording contract and was enjoying a hit record…”Paper Roses”.
+She had won the Arthur Godfrey talent show, signed a recording contract and was enjoying a hit record titled: “Paper Roses”.